xTerrene/Eos/README.md

 ### Latest - v2.4.1

 \> Fixed an issue where, after a target leaves, some keybinds wouldn't work because they left.
-It should not properly recalibrate to yourself.
+It should now properly recalibrate to yourself.

 ### Previous